 Professionalism and humor do not exclude one another.
 For many years, corporate videos were thought to be formal, technical and boring to watch, but today marketers actually recommend videos that take a humorous turn, because they keep the viewer engaged and make a lasting impression.

-Training videos are particularly hard to watch, so here’s how Air New Zealand managed to defy expectations and make a safety briefing video that’s actually entertaining to watch:
+Training videos are particularly hard to watch, so here’s how Air New Zealand managed to defy expectations and make a safety briefing video that’s actually entertaining to watch.
+Watch the video from here.

 Through its references and unique style, not only did this video manage to achieve its point (inform flyers about health and safety procedures, which are usually ignored), but it also became viral, which gave Air New Zealand massive exposure.